aadeliee22/aadeliee22.github.io/_pages/about.md

 ## Research Experience
 ### 2021
 - 21-summer
    * Machine-learning assisted prediction of metal-insulator transition in DMFT.
-Finding order parameter that can be employed both to the real frequency domain and the Matsubara frequency domain.
-Currently writing a paper. ([github](https://github.com/aadeliee22/Hubbard_NN), [summary](https://aadeliee22.github.io/physics%20(research)/ML-DMFT/))
+Analyzing the network parameter to find order parameter that can be employed both to the real frequency domain and the Matsubara frequency domain, based on the bath orbitals from DMFT-ED.
+Currently working on publication. ([github](https://github.com/aadeliee22/Hubbard_NN), [summary](https://aadeliee22.github.io/physics%20(research)/ML-DMFT/))

       <center><img src="/assets/images/DMFTNN/flow.png" width="50%" height="50%"></center>